 The house was run by Mr. E.J.
 Randall, who collected the rents.
 Mrs. Watts, who either cooked, cleaned or did both, was employed.
 The farmhouse was an imposing two-storey structure with two large chimneys and was mostly covered in ivy.
 Russell wrote that it “was extraordinarily beautiful, with wide views along the coast….
 Summer, the sea, beautiful country, and pleasant company, combined with love and the ending of the War to produce almost ideally perfect circumstances” (Auto 2: 96, 98).
 While at Newlands Farm Russell continued his work on The Analysis of Mind (to Colette, 18 September) and read T.G.
 Masaryk, The Spirit of Russia (to Ottoline, 7 August); his review was published in September.

 Frank Swinnerton, an author and editor at Chatto and Windus, was an excellent tenant at Russell Chambers staying on until 1923.
 He had the flat redecorated to his own taste.
 Russell offered to renew the lease—the rent was then £112 per year unfurnished—and allow Swinnerton to continue to live there.
 He was paying Russell 3 guineas a week for the furnished flat.
 Instead Swinnerton decided to leave at the end of October.
 Swinnerton must have asked Russell about specific pieces.
 His side of the correspondence is not extant for 1923.
-Russell replied on 6 September: “Re the table at Cranleigh:7 I don’t want it now, but do want it some day.
+Russell replied on 6 September: “Re the table at Cranleigh:8 I don’t want it now, but do want it some day.
 It was one of a set made of Doomsday oak at Alderley by my grandfather Lord Stanley, one being given to each of his children.”
 This is the table on which he is said to have written Principia Mathematica.
 In the same letter Russell asked if he and Dora could come to the flat on Monday when they would “settle what we will sell and what we will keep.”
 Russell and Dora had already purchased a townhouse in Chelsea in 1921; living in Russell Chambers was not an option—it was too small for them and their baby.
-The following month he wrote to Swinnerton: “I have written to Mr. Mircea, offering to let him have the flat by next Saturday if he pays me £50 to cover both the rent til Christmas & the items he wants to buy.”
+The following month, on 14 October, he wrote to Swinnerton: “I have written to Mr. Miracca offering to let him have the flat by next Saturday if he pays me £50 to cover both the rent till Xmas & the items he wants to buy.”
 Mr. Miracca did move in for the remaining few months of the lease.
-When the lease expired, Russell’s involvement with the first and the last home that was his alone had formally come to an end.
+When the lease expired, Russell’s involvement with the first and the last home that was his alone formally came to an end.
 But tenants can be troublesome and the following year, on 13 May 1924, Russell wrote to Dora to settle Mr. Miracca’s complaint about the gas on terms to his liking.
 Russell “didn’t know anything about the gas in my flat” and had totally depended on Swinnerton to look after such matters.